Anuradha2018/TravelApp/README.md

 # TravelApp
-My attempt to crack Momondo's Developer Test(using Angular 6)
+My attempt to crack a s Developer Test(using Angular 6)